Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment

-Our standpoint in writing this letter is that driving a passive particle by a small DC potential, gives access to several new and trustable informations on its behavior, despite the fact that the system may not be close at all to any equilibrium.
-The environment that we consider is made of a one-dimensional ($d=1$) time dependent potential fluctuating diffusively.
-Typical extended systems with a single conserved quantity and satisfying local equilibrium, have diffusive fluctuations and generate naturally such environments.
-While important progresses have been achieved for divergent free fields in $d\ge 2$ \cite{kraichnan_1994,falkovich_et_al_2001,fannjiang_komorowski_2002,komorowski_olla_2002}, predicting the long time behavior of the passive particle remains very much puzzling \cite{gopalakrishnan_2004,avena_thomann_2012,hilario_et_al_2015,huveneers_simenhaus_2015,avena_franco_jara_vollering_2015,avena_jara_vollering_2014,avena_den_hollander_2016}.
-Indeed, since time correlations decay only as $t^{-d/2}$, one expects memory effects to play a dominant role on the behavior of the particle in $d=1$, but it is hard to decide what their role actually is.
+In this paper we consider a passive particle driven by a one-dimensional ($d=1$) time dependent potential fluctuating diffusively (Edwards Wilkinson dynamics), as shown on Fig.~\ref{fig: evolution of the walker}.
+This system is a good candidate to host the phenomena mentioned above.
+Moreover, it is a rather natural set-up to consider since diffusive fluctuations occur in all typical extended systems that satisfy local equilibrium and have extensive conserved quantities.
+However, predicting the long time behavior of the passive particle turns out to be very puzzling in $d=1$ \cite{bohr_pikovsky_1993,gopalakrishnan_2004,avena_thomann_2012,hilario_et_al_2015,huveneers_simenhaus_2015,avena_franco_jara_vollering_2015,avena_jara_vollering_2014,avena_den_hollander_2016} (in contrast to a lot of progress made for divergent free fields in $d\ge 2$ \cite{kraichnan_1994,falkovich_et_al_2001,fannjiang_komorowski_2002,komorowski_olla_2002}).
+Indeed, since time correlations decay only as $t^{-d/2}$, one expects memory effects to play a dominant role in $d=1$, but it is hard to decide what their influence actually is.